Maintaining healthy internal communication has never been more important than it is today.

 2. Pulse check: Ask your team members how they are

 Let your employees know that you care about how they are and how they feel.
 Live polls will help you there.

 For example, open your meeting with a word cloud poll: “In one word, how would you describe the past week/month?”

 Or, try what we call a mood barometer.
 Ask your team to vote in a rating poll such as: “On a scale of 1-7, how are you feeling today?”

-Not only will this give you an invaluable insight into the general atmosphere in the team, but you’ll also be able to open a conversation around any struggles that people are facing.
+Not only will this give you invaluable insight into the general atmosphere of the team, but you’ll also be able to open a conversation about any struggles that people are facing.

 3. Share personal experiences, even anonymously

 During difficult times like these, sharing personal experiences is a powerful way to build trust within a team and bond.
 Hearing others’ stories can really help people open up, and assure them that they’re not alone with their struggles.

 For example, you can run an internal panel discussion with several volunteers sharing their stories, with a moderated discussion afterward.
 Or, you can organize online “roundtable” discussions of 5-6 people (+ facilitator), sharing their ideas on a certain topic.
 Feel free to get inspired by our own sharing session.

 Also, don’t forget about those who are not comfortable with sharing openly.
 You can use Slido Ideas and encourage your employees to share their experiences in writing.
 They will be able to contribute to the discussion by submitting their stories into Slido either anonymously or with their name.